VDA5050/VDA5050/VDA5050_EN.md

 ## 6.4 Protocol header

-Each JSON starts with a header.
+Each JSON message starts with a header.
 In the following sections, the following fields will be referenced as header for readability.
 The header consists of the following individual elements.
 The header is not a JSON object.